 When mentioning star ratings, you must include that the rating is out of five stars.
 Agents must also let potential enrollees know when a plan has been assigned an LPI or Low Performing Icon by CMS.
 You may not showcase the overall star rating and fail to disclose that the plan has previously suffered from performance issues.

-New for 2018, star ratings may not be published until CMS releases them on the Medicare Plan Finder.
+Star ratings may not be published until CMS releases them on the Medicare Plan Finder.
 Agents must also now clearly identify which contract year they reference.
 You may not “reference the star rating that was achieved based on prior contract year data, when the marketing materials are for the upcoming year.”

 Events & Appointments